panovark/data-visualizer/README.md

 # Trivia Data Visualization Tool

-A Vite + React 19 dashboard that fetches 50 trivia questions from the Open Trivia DB API, cleans the data, and visualizes categories and difficulty levels with interactive filters, charts, and a persistent theme toggle.
+A TypeScript + Vite + React 19 dashboard that fetches 50 trivia questions from the Open Trivia DB API, cleans the data, and visualizes categories and difficulty levels with interactive filters, charts, and a persistent theme toggle.

 ## 📚 About This Project

-This project demonstrates modern frontend practices while staying framework-light:
+This project demonstrates modern, type-safe frontend practices while staying framework-light:

 - React Query handles data fetching, caching, and retry logic for the trivia API.
 - Derived statistics (category, difficulty, totals) live in a dedicated `useTriviaFilters` hook for easy reuse.
 - Recharts powers the bar and pie charts, wrapped in a custom `ChartContainer` that injects theme-aware styles.
 - Tailwind CSS v4 (via the official Vite plugin), Radix UI primitives, and lucide-react icons provide a polished, responsive UI.
 - A resilient UX is ensured through error boundaries, skeleton loading states, and a ThemeProvider that syncs system preference with local storage.
+- TypeScript everywhere (strict, `tsc --noEmit`) to keep contracts with the API and UI components explicit.

 ## 🏗️ Project Structure